MFR6340/theenglishextension.org/young-world-1/unit-5:Around the Clock.md

 # Young World 1, Unit 5: Around the Clock
 *This post contains links.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms..*
+If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 ## The 13 Clocks, by James Thurber